 Once you’ve collected your audience’s email addresses, you can send them email newsletters to promote your coaching business.
 These newsletters can educate your followers about your latest blog posts, new industry trends and exclusive offers.
 The newsletter will help to keep your business in the minds of your audience, make you appear up-to-date and active, and it also demonstrates your expertise, so your readers will turn to you for their coaching requirements.
 Your newsletter should also look eye-catching and professional: you can use a business app to facilitate an effective and professional design.

 6. Online advertising

 If you’ve got the budget for it, advertising online can prove highly beneficial for drawing attention to your coaching business.
-Placing ads on search engines through Adwords and on social platforms is a great way to expose your business to a wider audience.
+Placing ads on search engines through Google Ads and on social platforms is a great way to expose your business to a wider audience.
 Plus, with the targeting options these platforms offer, you can make sure your ads are only seen by the right audience.
 Additionally, even if you’re operating under a tighter budget, you can calculate the average deal size of typical customers, to calculate how much money you should spend on ads in order to maximize return.

 Promoting your coaching business online is crucial to attracting new clients and staying fresh in the minds of your current clients.
 These are just a few methods to effectively reach your audience online, build your profile and create a credible presence.
 For support in implementing any of these digital marketing strategies, Shore’s coaching software (including website design, newsletter creation and ad management) can save you time when running your marketing campaigns.
 Get in touch to find out more.